j-blackwell/pages/README.md

   - Asset Condition Modelling - Utilities
   - Document Classification  - Aiimi Labs R&D

-I've worked on both data science and engineering projects whilst at Aiimi.
-The platform migration project has involved working on a relatively new data platform, translating data pipelines from the old platform to the new, and promoting self-service data models into production.
-It has been within an agile framework and has involved plenty of business user engagement throughout.

 I always have a focus beyond day-to-day delivery and have helped introduce good practices and work accelerators whilst on my projects.
+Outside of my day-to-day role, I have also, been involved with:

+- Data community leader (2022-present)
+  - Developing resources and creating an environment for data consultants to connect and share ideas, lessons learned and best practices
+- Career shifting mentor (2022-present)
+  - Was chosen by head of data to help mentor a scrum master in becoming a data engineer
+  - Help focus their training and develop their skills
+- Apprentice mentor (2022-present)
+  - Mentoring an 18 year old data science apprentice
+  - Helping them transition from school into work

 #### Havas Media Group
 *2018-2019*

 - Junior Data Scientist
+  - Web-scraping analytics

-Lead development and analysis on a web-scraping project.
-Implemented a process to interpret the results of an econometric model.
-Developed an R-Shiny app for conducting econometric analysis.
+  - Automated the interpretation of an econometric model
+  - Developed an R-Shiny app for conducting econometric analysis.

 ## Education 🎓